MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/browse-models.md

 You don't have to have a Dynamics 365 account to view 3D models in Dynamics 365 Product Visualize.
 If you have a 3D model stored on your device in GLB file format, you can browse to it in Dynamics 365 Product Visualize to see what the model would look like.

-1. Go to the **My Open Opportunities** page, and then select **View Models**.
+1. Go to the **My Open Opportunities** page, and then tap **View Models**.

    ![My Open Opportunities screen](media/open-opportunities.PNG "My Open Opportunities screen")

-2. Select **Continue**.
+2. Tap **Continue**.

    Dynamics 365 Product Visualize browses through your device and displays any GLB files.

     > [!TIP]
     > If you want to see dimensions for the model, enable the **Product dimensions** feature.
 To enable this feature, see [Enable product measurements](product-dimensions.md).
-After enabling the feature, select **Dimensions** on the right side of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.
+After enabling the feature, tap **Dimensions** on the right side of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.

 ### See also